dart-lang/site-www/src/install/index.md

 Most **alpha** releases of Flutter contain a **dev** channel release of Dart.

 **Stable** channel releases of the Dart SDK have version strings like `1.24.2` and `2.0.0`.
-They consistent of dot-separated integers, with no hyphens or letters.
+They consist of dot-separated integers, with no hyphens or letters.

 **Dev** channel releases of the Dart SDK (pre-releases) have additional characters, starting with a hyphen (`-`).